circonus/irondb-docs/api/fetch.md

  * `stddev` - the standard deviation of measurements in the period.
  * `derivative` - the rate of change of the measurements in the period.
  * `derivative_stddev` - the standard deviation of the rate of change of the measurements in the period.
- * `counter` - the positive rate of change of the meaurements in the period.
+ * `counter` - the positive rate of change of the measurements in the period.
- * `counter_stddev` - the standard deviation of the positive rate of change of the meaurements in the period.
+ * `counter_stddev` - the standard deviation of the positive rate of change of the measurements in the period.

 #### Histogram (`kind` = `histogram`)